Rebuilding the Engine Box and Cover

 The base of the front panel.
 The fittings on the cabin sole are the bases for the companionway ladder.

-The mock-up with the companionway ladder in place.
+The mock-up with the companionway ladder in place on the left.
 This shows the asymmetrical nature of the new box.
 The starboard side of the box has been displaced outboard to provide additional space for the engine water hoses.

 First Fitting